Inspera Assessment supports using sections in Question Sets and offers a variety of settings for sections.

 General options for sections

-The three first options in a section are:
+The general options in a section include the following:

 - Delete Section